-- 1. Connect electrode cable plug into SK socket (2) or (3) - 2.
-Connect return cable plug into appropriate SK socket (2) or (3). - 3.
+- 1. Connect electrode cable plug into SK"-" socket on a the back of the machine. - 2.
+Connect return cable plug into $SK_n+"$ socket on a front panel of the device. - 3.
 Connect earth clamp into workpiece. - 4.
 Connect the welder into power supply in accordance with appropriate guidelines (see 7.4). - 5.
-Turn on the machine by setting power switch (5) in the ON position. - 6.
+Turn on the machine by setting power switch in the ON position. - 6.
 The device is ready to weld.